g-b-f/hgvs_parser/README.md

 [was bought out](https://www.genomeweb.com/business-news/myriad-genetics-acquire-counsyl-375m)
 at a similar time, it's unlikely to be updated ever again.

-The original README is below:
+The original README is below.
+The last three headings were updated for accuracy.

 # HGVS variant name parsing and generation